MarSilller/TP1/README.md

 The **System Information App** retrieves device information using the **Build class** and displays it on screen.
 This project demonstrates how Kotlin code interacts with elements defined in the XML layout and updates them dynamically.

+### Exercise 4 – Virtual Library Management System

+This program simulates a **basic library system** using Kotlin.

+The abstract Book class defines common book information and includes a custom getter for the publication category and a setter to prevent invalid values for available copies.

+Two subclasses extend this class:

+* DigitalBook – adds file size and format information

+* PhysicalBook – adds weight and hardcover information

+The Library class stores books in a mutableList and provides functions to add, borrow, return, display, and search books.

+A **companion object** is used to track the total number of books added to the library.

+At the end of the code, I also included a simpler alternative implementation for the `showBooks()` and `searchByAuthor()` functions using the overridden `toString()` method as an honorable mention.

 <!-- Implementation details : main modules , components , algorithms , andrelevant code excerpts . -->

 ## 5. Testing and Validation